What Books Should You Read?

-I made a YouTube video introducing the reading list.
+I made a video introducing the reading list:

 Green text indicates a link.
 Click on a book to get it.

-If you haven’t read these, you aren’t in a position to have productive, intellectual discussions.
-You need to be familiar with humanity’s best ideas if you want to have educated views or contribute anything.
+If you haven’t read these, you aren’t in a good position to have productive, intellectual discussions.
+You should be familiar with humanity’s best ideas if you want to have educated views or contribute anything.
 Without putting some effort into learning about reason, you shouldn’t expect to be good at it.